This post may contain affiliate links. For more information, please see our affiliate policy.

 - 2 teaspoons powdered sugar for dusting

 - Adjust oven racks to upper and lower-middle positions.
-Place a 12-inch oven-safe skillet on the lower rack and preheat the oven to 425 degrees.
-Line a rimmed baking sheet with aluminum foil for easy cleanup.
+Place a 12-inch oven-safe skillet on the upper rack.
+Line a rimmed baking sheet with aluminum foil for easy cleanup and place on lower rack.
+Preheat the oven to 425 degrees.

 - In a large bowl, whisk together eggs, sugar, vanilla, and salt until pale and smooth, about 1 minute.
 Whisk in remaining ½ cup flour until smooth.
 Whisk in cream and milk until combined.

-- Carefully remove skillet from oven (handle will be very hot) and set on wire rack.
+- Carefully remove skillet from oven (handle will be very hot).
 Add butter and swirl to coat bottom and sides of skillet (butter will melt and brown quickly).

-- Immediately pour batter into skillet and arrange cherries evenly on top (it's okay if some sink into the batter).
+- Immediately pour batter into skillet and top evenly with cherries (it's okay if some sink into the batter).
 Transfer skillet to upper rack.

 - Bake until puffy and golden brown, about 18 to 22 minutes, rotating skillet halfway through baking time.
 The center of the clafouti should reach 195 degrees on an instant-read thermometer and the edges will be dark brown.

-- Transfer to wire rack and cool 25 minutes.
+- Transfer to a wire rack and cool 25 minutes.
 Dust with powdered sugar.
 Slice into wedges to serve.